"The Aesthetics of Decay: Creative Modes of Destruction"

 We invite submissions of abstracts for paper and poster presentations that critically engage with the theme of the aesthetics of decay from various perspectives.

-Paper proposal forms should be submitted by 15 September 2024 to aesthetics.decay@lcir.co.uk.
+Paper proposal forms should be submitted by 20 July 2025 to aesthetics.decay@lcir.co.uk.
 Selected papers will be published in a post-conference volume with ISBN.

-Conference venue: University of Madeira
+Provisional conference venue: Birkbeck, University of London

 Registration fee (physical participation) – 150 GBP